ooddle

 Lower the cortisol baseline

 Skin treatments fail when cortisol is high.
 Long exhales, a daily walk outside, and consistent sleep timing do more for skin than any new serum.
 We are not exaggerating.
-Two weeks of better sleep reduces breakouts measurably for most people.
+Two weeks of better sleep reduces breakouts measurably for many people.
+The reason is that the skin barrier rebuilds during deep sleep, and disrupted sleep cuts that window short night after night.

 Protect the barrier

 A simple barrier-friendly routine beats a complicated active-heavy one when your skin is reactive.
 Gentle cleanser, plain moisturizer with ceramides, daily mineral sunscreen.
 Drop everything else for two weeks and see what happens.
-Most people see improvement in seven days.
+Many people see improvement in seven days.
+The reason is that reactive skin is a skin that has lost its tolerance, and the only way to rebuild tolerance is to give it nothing to react to for long enough.

 Reduce inflammatory load